 Southwest Ontario Bulk Planning Initiatives

-Development work is currently underway for two bulk transmission projects in Southwest Ontario:
+A bulk transmission plan was completed for the Windsor-Essex region and development work is currently underway for two bulk transmission projects in the Kingsville-Leamington area:

 - Switching Station at Leamington Junction (Lakeshore TS)